DanielMartensson/Open-SAE-J1939/README.md

     - Yes, you can use the latest C standard with this library.
  - Q: Is it possible to compile this library onto a Windows MS-DOS or Windows 95 machine?
     - A C89 compatible compiler and an IDE and it should not be any problem
- - Q: Can I decrease the memory occupied by the program?
+ - Q: Can I adjust the memory occupied by the program?
     - A: Yes, you can adjust the defines `MAX_PROPRIETARY_A`, `MAX_PROPRIETARY_B` and `MAX_PROPRIETARY_B_PGNS` in the file `Structs.h` according to your use case.
-A 'sane' default value is provided, but you can set them to the minimum if proprietary PGNs support is not needed.
+A 'sane' default value is provided, but you can set them to the minimum if proprietary PGNs support is not needed or increase it if more PGNs need to be used.
 # Issues and answers

 - I: I cannot compile this library.
 I'm using `Keil Microvision`.